-Last year the Government consulted on the implementation of the Fifth Money Laundering Directive: see our April 2019 briefing discussing the potential impact from a corporate law perspective.
+Last year the Government consulted on the implementation of the Fifth Money Laundering Directive.
 The Money Laundering and Terrorist Financing (Amendment) Regulations 2019 have now been published and come into force on 10 January 2020.

 Beneficial ownership: reporting discrepancies to Companies House